nicholas-lau/G16OutputAnalyser/README.md

 ## Version History
+### Version 3.0
+* Fully expanded the main user interface allowing for job selection.
+* Added MiscellaneousFunctions.py to hold any small functions for future DRY-based optimisation.
+* Added UV-Vis cleaning tool and made available to access as is.

 ### Version 2.0
 * Abstracted entire code base for easier module manipulation.
 * Tweaked some modules to ensure they run correctly.